 More recently 4D Pharma saw a jump in its share price after announcing a merger with Special Purpose Acquisitions Company (SPAC), Longevity (NASDAQ: LOAC), that will see 4D’s shares traded on the Nasdaq under the ticker symbol LBPS upon completion of the deal.
 It provides the company access to new funding for its various therapies and will increase interest in the company from healthcare specialists in the US.

-With the contract manufacturing market for live biotherapeutics and microbiome products anticipated to be worth $300 million by 2030, according to Roots Analysis, 4D Pharma are in a strong position going forward.
+With the contract manufacturing market for live biotherapeutics and microbiome products anticipated to be worth $300 million by 2030, according to Roots Analysis, 4D Pharma is one of the best AIM healthcare stocks to buy for a foreseeable future.

 No, this isn’t just a list of AIM-listed pharmaceutical companies, but Open Orphan is another company I couldn’t ignore.
 The business focuses on the testing of vaccines and antivirals through the use of human challenge clinical trials.